gr8linux/ajdttable/README.md

 * Create API by selecting database table.
 Test the api by clicking URL field
 *
 ### Usage of API: ###
+* Create API by visiting - Go to Admin area -> AjaxTable Settings
+* Get the API Name and API URL
+* Test API URL using POSTMAN or any other API testing tool with authentication header 'X-WP-Nonce' with wordpress Rest Nonce
 * Use the short code wherever required to display the data
 * Syntax